-Single colored black shoes
+Single colored black shoes with no decorations.

 Students in grades 9-12 may wear a tie if they choose.
 It must be plain (no colors or patterns) and Black or Navy (dark) Blue.

 For all students in cold weather students must change their outside boots for inside black shoes before lessons.